LucasssssP/LucasssssP/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’ve worked in really big companies as Support and Automation, now i'm DEV!!!!
-- 🌱 I’m working on my Trading JournaL, Bank Simulation and personal site.
+- 🌱 I’m working on my Trading Journal, Bank Simulation and personal site.
 - 👯 I’m looking to collaborate on nice projects that change World for better!
 - 🤔 I’m looking for help with finding a job as Front-End.
 - 💬 Ask me about my hobbies, i have A LOT!